Updated on 2024-11-08 GMT+08:00

 • Custom route table: If you do not want to use the default route table, you can create a custom route table and associate it with the subnet.
 Custom route tables can be deleted if they are no longer required.

-The custom route table associated with a subnet affects only the outbound traffic.
+The custom route table associated with a subnet only controls the outbound traffic.
 The default route table of a subnet controls the inbound traffic.

 Route

-You can add routes to default and custom route tables and configure the destination, next hop type, and next hop in the routes to determine where network traffic is directed.
+You can add routes to both default and custom route tables and configure the destination, next hop type, and next hop for the routes to determine where network traffic is directed.
 Routes are classified into system routes and custom routes.

 If you enable IPv6 when creating a subnet, the system automatically assigns an IPv6 CIDR block to the subnet.
 Then, you can view IPv6 routes in its route table.
 Example destinations of subnet CIDR blocks are as follows: